None of what we do in the Honors program is possible without you. So, first, THANK YOU!

 We're so glad you're interested!
 Please talk to your department chair and to Sarah, the Honors director.

-▼ Do I turn in grade reports for stand-alone Honors courses?
+Do I turn in grade reports for stand-alone courses?

 Nope!
 If students receive a B or above in a stand-alone Honors class, they will receive Honors credit.
 Now...if you do have a student you believe should not earn Honors credit, please talk to us.

 If your Honors student started in Honors before Fall 2018, an Honors Capstone simply means any Honors contract attached to a 300-400 level class in their major/minor.
 For students beginning in Fall 2018 or later, the Honors Capstone has additional requirements.
-The Capstone should be upper level work in their major/minor (often attached to a class) that the student then PRESENTS to the University community.
-They may do a poster presentation, an oral presentation, a piece of performance art, etc. We suggest students present at the Endeavor Symposium in the spring.
-We will also have an Honors symposium in the fall (coming soon!).
+The Capstone should be upper level work in their major/minor that the student then PRESENTS to the University community.
+They may do a poster presentation, an oral presentation, a piece of performance art, etc. We suggest students present at the Honors Student Symposium in the fall or the Endeavor Symposium in the spring.
 For these students, the Capstone should take 30-45 hours of work.
 Their project should take at least 15 hours, while the other 15 are spent preparing their work for presentation.
 If your student already has a Capstone related to their major, they can expand this Capstone to also meet Honors requirements.

 Working with an Honors student on their Capstone is equivalent to working with an Endeavor student or any other undergraduate project.
 We appreciate your help!!